AgoraIO/agora_doc_source/en-US/markdown/Interactive Broadcast/start_live_ios.md

-The Agora Video SDK for iOS makes it easy to embed real-time Video Call into iOS apps.
+The Agora Video SDK for iOS makes it easy to embed interactive live streaming into iOS apps.
 It enables you to develop rapidly and easily to enhance your social, work, education and IoT apps with face-to-face interaction.

 This page shows the minimum code you need to add interactive live streaming into your app by using the Agora Video SDK for iOS.

 ## Understand the tech

-The following figure shows the workflow of a video call implemented using the Video SDK.
+The following figure shows the workflow of live streaming implemented using the Video SDK.

 ![](https://web-cdn.agora.io/docs-files/1625465916613)